KyranFang/Design-Space-for-RAG/README.md

 6. [License](#license)

 ## RAG Modules

+### Encoder
+In a RAG system, the core role of the encoder is to encode the **queries** from the users and **documents** from the external database into **dense vectors** for **semantic similarity calculation**.
+Subsequently, by computing the distances between these vectors, the system rapidly retrieves the **most relevant documents** from the knowledge base that match the user's query.

 ### Indexing
 Indexing plays a pivotal role in the realm of Retrieval Augmented Generation (RAG).
 It is the process of structuring and organizing the data in a corpus to enable efficient and rapid retrieval of relevant information.